DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-11-setting-up-organisational-permissions-when-new-partner-courses-are-opened.md

 For an overview of Manage teacher training applications, see our Service guidance.

-You can also contact us at becomingateacher@digital.education.gov.uk.
+You can also contact us at <becomingateacher@digital.education.gov.uk>.
 {% endset %}

 {{ appEmail({